mayuraitavadekar/data-structures-and-algorithms/README.md

-# Data Structures & Algorithms using JavaScript
+# Data Structures & Algorithms using JavaScript/C++

 This repository contains computer programs related to data structures and algorithms written JavaScript/Node.js.
+Also recently some C++ codes are developed by Nikhil Karve.

 ## Installation